gilt/tech-blog/_posts/2018-01-26-aws-sdk-for-java.md

 ![aws-sdk-image](/assets/images/aws-sdk-for-java/aws-sdk-java-version-2_0-june-2017.png)

 The version 2.0 SDK is available as a developer preview.
-HBC is evaluating the new SDK and we look forward to using it production later this year.
+HBC is evaluating the new SDK and we look forward to using it in production later this year.

 ![aws-sdk-image](/assets/images/aws-sdk-for-java/aws-sdk-java-version-2_0-github-v2-sdk.png)